117/polygon-go/README.md

 ## Streaming

 Your API key allows 1 simultaneous connection to each cluster (3 total at one time).
-If another connection attempts to connect, the current connection will be disconnected.

 There are 3 separate real-time clusters.
 One for each market type:

 | Cluster | URL                              | Enum             |
 | :------ | :------------------------------- | :--------------- |